slsa-framework/slsa/docs/spec/draft/verifying-artifacts.md

 -   [Threat "I"]: Verification by the consumer covers compromise of the package in transit.
 (Many ecosystems also address this threat using package signatures or checksums.)
-    -   NOTE: SLSA does not cover adversaries tricking a consumer to use an unintended package, such as through typosquatting.
+    -   NOTE: SLSA does not yet cover adversaries tricking a consumer to use an unintended package, such as through typosquatting.
+Those threats are discussed in more detail under [Threat "H"].

 [Threat "E"]: threats#e-build-process
 [Threat "F"]: threats#f-artifact-publication
 [Threat "G"]: threats#g-distribution-channel
+[Threat "H"]: threats#h-package-selection
 [Threat "I"]: threats#i-usage

 [validation-model]: https://github.com/in-toto/attestation/blob/main/docs/validation.md#validation-model